 The basic step-by-step of how affiliate marketing works for publishers:

 - You join an affiliate program

 - Place your unique affiliate links on your website or wherever you can online (social media etc)

 - Earn commissions from sales made via customers you send

 If you’re a retailer looking for sales here’s how affiliate marketing works for retailers.

 How much money can I earn from affiliate programs?

-If you have a niche website receiving 100,000 unique visitors per month and you promote a highly-targeted good product to them (which pays fair commissions) then you should expect some returns.
-If you push the campaign hard with good advertising and marketing tactics and get 25% of visitors to click on an affiliate link, and 2% of those people convert, that’s 500 sales per month.
-If you’re receiving an average of only $3 per sale that is already $1500 revenue.
-If you want to run more quick numbers we have a very basic calculator you can use.
+If you have a niche website receiving 100,000 unique visitors per month and you promote a highly-targeted quality products to them (which pay fair commissions) then you should expect some healthy returns.
+If you push the campaign hard with good advertising and marketing tactics and get 10% of visitors to click on an affiliate link, and 2% of those people convert, that’s 200 sales per month.
+If you’re receiving an average of $5 per sale that’s $1000 revenue.

 Who regulates affiliate marketing?

 There’s no one central organization that regulates affiliate marketing.
 But there are sources you can use and methods for keeping yourself safe in the industry.
 Use methods such as reading terms and conditions, and considering the legitimacy of reviews, to help avoid scams.